We offer real-life work experience placements in the Hader Clinic’s rehabilitation facilities around the world.

 - Treatment and support options for those with addiction

-The average salary for an entry-level alcohol and other drugs in Australia is about $84,000 per year.
+The average salary for entry-level alcohol and other drugs position in Australia is about $84,000 per year.
 However, salaries will vary depending on your qualifications, experience, and the state or territory you work in.
 Entry-level salaries start at around $73,000, while more experienced workers can earn up to $104,000 per year.

 - Drug and alcohol rehabilitation centres